gregorywmorris/dcj-manufacturing-oil-rig/README.md

 # Implementation
 1. Import the oil well sensor logs into the logs folder and import the profile file into the profile folder.
 2. Run the `db_creation.sql` query; create the database in MySQL.
+3. Create an AWS S3 bucket using AWS command line / Terraform with `s3-terraform.tf`.
+###### ETL
-3. Run the `tab-to-csv.py` script; converts sensor logs to CSV.
+4. Run the `tab-to-csv.py` script; converts sensor logs to CSV.
-4. Run the `profile-csv.py` script; converts the profile file to CSV.
+5. Run the `profile-csv.py` script; converts the profile file to CSV.
-5. Run the `import-mysql.py` script; import the log and profile CSV data to MySQL.
+6. Run the `import-mysql.py` script; import the log and profile CSV data to MySQL.
-6. Run the `export_from_db.sql` query in MySQL and save the output as a CSV to the aws_s3 folder.
+7. Run the `export_from_db.sql` query in MySQL and save the output as a CSV to the aws_s3 folder.
-7. Create an AWS S3 bucket using AWS command line / Terraform with `s3-terraform.tf`.
 8. Run the `upload-aws.py` script; Uploads the database export CSV to the aws s3 folder.
 9. Run the `archive.py` script; archives the log and AWS directory CSVs.